Leica Digilux 3 vs Olympus E-M10 III

-The E-M10 III is a recent model that features in the current product line-up of Olympus.
-In contrast, the Digilux 3 has been discontinued (but it can be found pre-owned on eBay).
-There has not been a direct replacement model for the Digilux 3 from Leica.
+Both the Digilux 3 and the E-M10 III have been discontinued, but can regularly be found used on eBay.
+The E-M10 III was replaced by the Olympus E-M10 IV, while the Digilux 3 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Olympus websites.

 So how do things add up?
 Which of the two cameras – the Leica Digilux 3 or the Olympus E-M10 III – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.